Page 2 of 6

 3. Windows and Windshields

 Vibrations and temperature swings can dry out and crack your seals.
-After my own windshield leak episode, I do a visual check monthly.
+After my windshield leak incident, I perform a visual check monthly.
 Keep a caulk gun with clear sealant in your toolkit.
 It’s a five-minute fix that can save you a soaked dashboard.

 4. Propane System Safety